tanisharajgor/tanisharajgor/README.md

 Hello there! 👋

-I'm Tanisha, Computer Science Student at Northeastern University, with a love for Machine Learning, Software Development, Mixed Reality, and Astronomy.
+I'm a Computer Science Student at Northeastern University with a love for Machine Learning, Software Development, Mixed Reality, and Astronomy.

-Previously, I have developed solutions for Spotify and Fidelity (and others!), as well as conducted software engineering and deep-learning focused research projects presented at MIT, Junior Humanities Science Symposium, and the National Henry Ford Invention Convention — focused on making systems more efficient, accessible, and innovative.
+Previously, I have developed solutions for Spotify, Accenture, Fidelity, FM Global, Boston University, and the Center for Design, as well as conducted software engineering and deep-learning focused research projects presented at MIT, Junior Humanities Science Symposium, and the National Henry Ford Invention Convention — focused on making systems more efficient, accessible, and innovative.

-This past summer + fall I was a Data Engineering Intern at Fidelity and a Cloud/Gen. AI Software Engineering Intern for UKG (Ultimate Kronos Group).
+This past summer, I was a Software Engineering Intern at Spotify, working within Core Experience and Personalization.
 On campus, I'm a Systems Software Developer for AerospaceNU and Northeastern Electric Racing, as well as a Database Design and Object-Oriented Programming Teaching Assistant.

 <details>
 <summary>More about me! 👩🏻‍💻</summary>